 If you’re not familiar with AHAs and BHAs (Alpha Hydroxy Acids and Beta Hydroxy Acids), they are both acids that can be used on the skin.
-Used mainly (but not exclusively!) to exfoliate, they help get old, dead skin off the face; not only so new, healthy skin can shine through, but so other products, like moisturizer and makeup, go on more evenly.
-That said, AHAs and BHAs do different things and have different benefits so let’s look at what they do and how they do it.
+Used mainly– but not exclusively– to exfoliate, they help remove dull, dead skin from the surface.
+This allows new, healthy skin to shine through, and other products, like moisturizer and makeup, will go on more evenly.
+That said, AHAs and BHAs accomplish different tasks and offer different benefits, so let’s look at what they do and how they do it.

 What are AHAs?

-Glycolic acid is a great example of an AHA because it both exfoliates the skin and hydrates it.
-Aside from the fact that it takes off the top layer of skin, exposing new, healthy skin, glycolic acid is a humectant.
+Glycolic acid is a great example of an AHA.
+It both exfoliates the skin and hydrates it as a humectant.
 This means it helps draw moisture from the deeper levels of the skin up to the top layers, plumping up dry skin while helping reduce the appearance of fine lines and wrinkles.

 What are BHAs?

-BHAs or Beta Hydroxy Acids are another kind of acid that’s used on the skin.
-BHAs actually come from different kinds of bark, and although they also exfoliate like AHAs, BHAs are just a little stronger, getting deep in pores and unclogging them thoroughly.
-Although the fact that they really get in the skin to exfoliate makes them very effective, it also means it might take a little more time for your skin to adjust to them so don’t freak out if you experience a little breakout or even some flaking at first!
+BHAs, or Beta Hydroxy Acids, are another kind of acid that’s used on the skin.
+BHAs come from different kinds of bark; and although they also exfoliate like AHAs, BHAs are a tad stronger, working deep in pores and unclogging them thoroughly.
+Because they are a stronger working acid, it might take a little more time for your skin to adjust to them.
+A little flaking or even an initial breakout is not uncommon as your skin is ridding of impurities.

-Oily skins have a tendency to love BHAs like salicylic acid because they are so great at unclogging pores and keeping skin free of the oil that tends to irritate oily skin.
-That said, they’re also great for dry skins since they allow moisturizer to work so much more effectively.
+Those with oily skin highly benefit from BHAs like salicylic acid, because they are so effective at unclogging pores and keeping skin free of the oil that tends to irritate oily skin.
+They’re also great for dry skin, as they allow moisturizer to work much more effectively.

 Can AHAs and BHAs be Used Together in Skincare?

 By this point, you might be wondering if you can use both AHAs and BHAs together.
-The short answer--yes!
-In fact, they can really give skin the one-two punch by doing a surface cleaning (that would be the AHAs) and then going much deeper into the skin (enter BHAs) and taking out the dirt and gunk that really gets stuck in pores.
+The short answer is yes!
+In fact, they can give skin the 1-2 punch with a surface cleaning (that would be the AHAs) and then going much deeper into the skin (enter BHAs.)

-That said, if you do start using an AHA and a BHA together, don’t be shocked if you find your skin peeling a bit or even a little flakiness at first.
-When you first start using any product you can find that you need to let your skin adjust to it, but that’s especially true of exfoliants.
-If you do find that your skin is irritated or flakey, you might want to try using a little less or alternating their use (as in, use one only in the morning, the other only at night or alternate days for each).
+That said, if you do start using an AHA and a BHA together, don’t be shocked if you find your skin peeling a bit at first.
+When you first start using any product, you may find that you need to let your skin adjust to it.
+This is especially true of exfoliants.
+If you do find that your skin is irritated or flaky, simply cut back usage and allow more time in between treatments.

-We recommend giving it at least 27 days before giving up on any product so if you can put up with a little flaking it’s probably worth it to have healthy, glowing skin in the end!
+We recommend allowing at least 27 days for a product to work its magic; so if you can put up with a little flaking, it will be worth it to have healthy, glowing skin in the end.